guntars-lemps/fg3avr/README.md

 ### UART commands

-Each TX/RX packet contains additional CRC bytes at the end.
+Each command contains additional CRC bytes at the end.
 The checksum algorithm used is CRC16/MODBUS.
 All timings are 16 bit values (2 bytes).
-These timing values are measured in time units of 21/16000000 seconds, that is 1,3125 micro seconds per one unit.
+These timing values are measured in time units of 21/16000000 seconds, that is 1.3125 micro seconds per one unit.
 The UART speed is 19200 bps.

 * Command 00 - PING PONG